Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 Pawsey has pre-installed Nextflow and Singularity which can be loaded in your user environment using

+[TODO] Add figure to tie together the functional parts of a standard nextflow run command and how they interact with the HPC/scheduler

 ```
 module load nextflow/24.10.0 singularity/4.1.0-slurm
 ```